wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 <a name="GeneratetheBeforeUnfoldedCountsFile" />
 #### Generate the "Before"/Unfolded Counts File

-* inside vagrant, run: `./analyze_counts.pl samples/data/en.txt > samples/output/en.counts.unfolded.txt`
+* inside vagrant, run: `./analyze_counts.pl -t unfolded -d samples/output/ samples/data/en.txt`
   * STDERR output: `.....
 5385`

 `samples/output/en.counts.unfolded.txt` now contains the counts for normalized tokens found by the English analyzer *without* ASCII/ICU folding.
 It maps both original tokens (found in the text) to final tokens (those that would be indexed).